OVeNet: Offset Vector Network for Semantic Segmentation: Conclusion

 \section{Conclusion}

-All in all, we have presented a supervised method for semantic segmentation which selectively exploits information from neighboring pixels.
-OVeNet has enhanced by far the initial model’s output predictions, since it has achieved not only better total results but also better per class results in the majority of classes under similar training time.
-It has learned an implicit representation of different objects which benefits the overall semantic segmentation estimation capability of the network.
-In fact, not only our idea has achieved highly satisfactory results close to GT images, but also has outperformed the predictions outputted by the initial model’s head.
-Classifying some false predicted pixels in the correct classes, it has eliminated discontinuities and improved the shape as well as the form of the corresponding segments, leading to more realistic results.
-This is a strong contribution which opens new pathways for real world applications, such as self-driving cars or medical imaging and diagnostics.
+All in all, we have presented OVeNet, a supervised model for semantic segmentation, which selectively exploits information from neighboring pixels to improve initial semantic predictions.
+OVeNet excels both in global and per-class performance across most classes on three widely used semantic segmentation benchmarks.
+By correcting misclassified pixels, it reduces discontinuities and improves the shapes of segments, leading to more realistic results.
+This is a highly relevant contribution for real-world applications that depend on semantic segmentation, such as autonomous cars or medical imaging and diagnostics.

 { }